shahrilzainol56/IoT-Vibration-Predictive-Maintenance/README.md

 - MEMS-based hardware design.
 - Vibration signal processing algorithms.
 - Deep learning model for fault classification.
--Calibration and signal conditioning techniques.
+- Calibration and signal conditioning techniques.

 Note: This repository is a work in progress, and contributions or feedback are welcome.